Hat Knitting Tips And Hat Size Chart

 Knit Picks Banner

-Then the rest of the decreases are easy.
-You'll use one stitch less on following rows.
-So the next decrease row will look like this:
+The rest of the decreases are easy.
+You'll use one stitch less on the following rows.

 *Knit 7, k2tog, repeat from * to end of row.